brson/ckb-vm/README.md

 This project is still in development, it's NOT in production ready status.

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+Development currently happens on the `develop` branch in git, and that branch is the default.
+It and `master` are regularly built and tested, but not guaranteed to be completely stable.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
 To propose new protocol or standard for Nervos, see [Nervos RFC](https://github.com/nervosnetwork/rfcs).